arschles/www/content/blog/gophercon2018-cfp.md

 # That's It!

 If you feel like you have something to talk about, I really hope you [submit a proposal](https://www.papercall.io/gophercon-2019).

-If you're not sure about your proposal, I often ask folks in the [Gophers Slack](https://invite.slack.golangbridge.org/) for help, but you can ask anyone, though.
-A good proposal is about a good topic and conveying it clearly and in detail.
+I can't personally help folks with their proposals this year, but if you'd like help, please ask folks in the [Gophers Slack](https://invite.slack.golangbridge.org/) for help.

 **Good luck!!**